Ekrima Sa'id Sabri

 Sheikh Ekrima Sa'id Sabri (عكرمة سعيد صبري; born 1939) is a religious leader and former Grand Mufti of Jerusalem and Palestine from October 1994 to July 2006.
-He was appointed by Yasser Arafat.

 Biography

 Sabri was born in 1939 in the Palestinian town of Qalqilya.

 Career

-Mahmoud Abbas removed Sabri as mufti in July 2006, reportedly for his growing popularity and open expression of racially charged, one-sided political views.
+Mahmoud Abbas removed Sabri as mufti in July 2006, reportedly for his growing popularity and open expression of assertive political views.
 Abbas appointed Muhammad Ahmad Hussein in July 2006 as Sabri's successor.

 In May 2018, Sabri was barred from travelling abroad and visiting the West Bank due to his participation in "anti-Israel" conferences.
 In January 2020, he was barred from entering to the Al-Aqsa Mosque after an Israeli police officer accused him of "incitement" during a Friday sermon that he held.
 On 10 March 2021, Sabri was arrested by Israeli authorities at his home in East Jerusalem as he prepared his Friday sermon for interrogation.
 He was released shortly after.

 In January 2023, Israeli forces raided Sabri's home in the Al-Sawwana neighbourhood in East Jerusalem and gave him a summons order at the Maskubiya Police Station in West Jerusalem.

 In June 2024, Sabri was charged of "inciting terrorism" after allegedly praising the 2022 Tel Aviv shooting and an attack at the Ma'ale Adumim in October 2024, killing an Israeli soldier.
 In response, Sabri denied the accusations, stating that he merely offered condolences to the families of the attackers after their deaths, as well as calling the indictment as "fabricated" and "malicious".

 On 2 August 2024, he was again arrested by Israeli authorities after eulogizing and expressing condolences to Ismail Haniyeh's assassination.
 Consequently, Israeli police banned Sabri from entering the Al-Aqsa Mosque and its surrounding courtyards for six months.